-As your Graduate Coordinator I, along with Sarah McMahon, Student Liaison Officer, will advise you about the many services and programs that are available to you while studying at the University of Toronto.
+As your Graduate Coordinator, I, along with Sarah McMahon, Student Liaison Officer, will advise you about the many services and programs that are available to you while studying at the University of Toronto.
 These services and programs include funding in the form of bursaries and scholarships, and academic and personal counseling related to issues that affect your ability to perform in the program as well as your overall health and well-being.
 Please feel free to drop by my office anytime to discuss matters regarding the academic program, personal issues, financial concerns or any issues affecting your progress in the program.
 My door is also open for all students looking for an ear to listen.

 Faculty, staff, clinicians and students have great pride in our curriculum, which is constantly growing and evolving as the evidence guides us.
-This year is a special year for our curriculum as we embark on a complete renewal to even better prepare you for your journey of becoming a physiotherapist in our constantly changing healthcare system.
+Our renewed curriculum will even better prepare you for your journey of becoming a physiotherapist in our constantly changing healthcare system.
 You will continue to be part of this dynamic process now as you enter the program and the physical therapy profession.